open-telemetry/opentelemetry-dotnet/README.md

 ## OpenTelemetry QuickStart: collecting data

-You can use Open Census API to instrument code and report data.
+You can use OpenTelemetry API to instrument code and report data.
 Or use one of automatic data collection modules.

 ### Using ASP.NET Core incoming requests collector